Bath Salts Addiction Treatment

 These mind-altering substances have been around for some time but after growing in popularity in the early 2000s, bath salts have returned to the market in an altered chemical form.
 Synthetic cathinone is a cheap, legal substitute for cocaine or meth; sometimes bath salts can be found in products that are sold as Molly.

-Similar to synthetic marijuana or Spice, bath salts can be legally sold, giving off the perception that they are safe and non-addictive.
+Like synthetic marijuana or Spice, bath salts can be legally sold, giving off the perception that they are safe and non-addictive.
 They come in small plastic or foil packages with the label “not for human consumption.”
 Bath salts can be easily purchased via the internet, paraphernalia shops (head shops), convenience stores, and truck stops.

 Common street names of bath salts include: